robotomize/robotomize.me/robotomize.me/content/about.md

 ## Experience

 * Degree in mathematics/computer science from Sakhalin State University.
-* 6+ years combined experience in software development
+* 7+ years combined experience in software development
 * 3+ years of experience in PHP/JavaScript
-* 3+ years of experience in Go
+* 4+ years of experience in Go

 ## Indie projects

+[elka.space](https://elka.space) - elka.space is a holiday game for New Year's Eve 2022.
+You have to play wordle with hints.
+If you play successfully your Christmas tree grows and gets dressed up.

+Go, Postgres, Mongodb, redis, websocket, openapi3, TypeScript/React

+---

 [Fliger.io](/fliger) - 🐱‍🚀 An analytical web application for researching youtube comment reactions.
 The project uses neural networks to study emotional tone, entity extraction, and semantic analysis